Portsmouth, Dominica - Things to Do in Portsmouth

 When to Visit

-The best time to visit Portsmouth is during the dry season from December to April, when rainfall is minimal and temperatures are slightly cooler with consistent trade winds.
-This period offers the most reliable weather for outdoor activities, hiking, and boat tours, though it's also the busiest and most expensive time.
-The shoulder seasons of November and May can offer good weather with fewer crowds and better prices.
-While the wet season (June-October) brings more rainfall and higher humidity, it also offers lush green landscapes, fewer tourists, and significantly lower accommodation rates.
-Hurricane season (June-November) requires monitoring weather conditions, though Dominica's location in the southern Caribbean reduces direct hurricane risk.
+The best time to visit Portsmouth is during the dry season from December to April, when rainfall is minimal and temperatures are comfortable with cooling trade winds.
+This period offers the most reliable weather for outdoor activities like hiking, whale watching, and beach relaxation, though it's also the busiest tourist season.
+The shoulder months of May and November can offer good value with fewer crowds and still-reasonable weather conditions.
+Hurricane season runs from June to November, with September and October being the peak months to avoid.
+Even during the wet season, mornings are often clear and beautiful, with afternoon showers that cool the air and enhance the lush tropical scenery.

 Insider Tips